 If you know of a coupon or discount that isn’t on this list but is currently being offered, it would be great if you let us know through the contact page so that we can add it to this list and share it with our readers!

-Unfortunately, the heat of the engine causes oil to break down overtime and small bits of dirt and debris that make their way into the engine contaminate the oil, causing sludge to build up which makes the oil much less effective.
-Depending on the make and model of your vehicle and how far you drive on a yearly basis, you may have to get the oil changed 2-5+ times every year.
+Unfortunately, the heat of the engine causes oil to break down overtime and small bits of dirt and debris can contaminate it, causing sludge to build up which makes it much less effective.
+Depending on the make and model of your vehicle and how far you drive on a yearly basis, you may have to get it changed 2-5+ times every year.
 In addition to this, some people (families) are responsible for the maintenance of multiple vehicles.
-It should be now be clear why being able to save a few dollars on every oil change can really add up and why so many people are looking for oil change coupons.
+It should be now be clear why being able to save a few dollars on every change can really add up and why so many people are looking for coupons.

-How Often Should Engine Oil and Oil Filters Be Replaced?
+How Often Should Engine Oil and Filters Be Replaced?

 Most vehicle manufacturers recommend replacing the oil and filter every three months or 3,000 miles.
 Others recommend a schedule that may be as infrequent as every six months or 6,000 miles.
 Improvements made in recent years to the technologies used in cars and oil have made both much more efficient, allowing newer vehicles to follow the six month/6,000 mile schedule.
 Cars older than 6 years or so should still follow the 3,000 mile schedule.
-The recommended oil change frequency depends not only on the type of vehicle and style of driving, but also on the type of oil and oil filter used.
-It is recommended to change synthetic oil every 6,000 miles and regular petroleum-based oils every 4,000 miles.
+The recommended frequency depends not only on the type of vehicle and style of driving, but also on the type of fluid and filter used.
+It is recommended to swap out synthetic fluid every 6,000 miles and those that are petroleum-based every 4,000 miles.
 Check your vehicle’s maintenance manual for more specific recommendations and any additional requirements.

-Here are a few ways you can save money on an oil change:
+Here are a few ways you can reduce the cost:

-- Automotive maintenance companies will offer coupons for oil changes via advertisements on television, radio, and in newspapers and online (like the ones listed at the end of this article).
+- Automotive maintenance companies will offer coupons via advertisements on television, radio, and in newspapers and online (like the ones listed at the end of this article).
 They typically offer discounts on other maintenance services as well.

 - Shop around.
 National retail chains (Walmart, Meineke, Midas, Sears, Jiffy Lube, etc.) are typically less expensive than independent mechanics and car dealerships.
 They are also more likely to offer discounts on their services.

-- Purchase oil when it is on sale and bring it to shop for the oil change (call ahead and ask if you can do this).
+- Purchase it when it is on sale and bring it to shop (call ahead and ask if you can do this).

-- Changing the oil yourself can save you anywhere from $20 to $70.
+- Changing it yourself can save you anywhere from $20 to $70.
 It might take a little while to learn, a bit of practice and a few extra car maintenance supplies, but if you invest now you will save a lot of money in the long run.

 How to Change A Car’s Oil

-Changing a car’s oil is a straightforward process.
+Changing it is a straightforward process.
 The process varies slightly based on the make and model of the vehicle, but the basic steps are the same for almost all vehicles.
 While we cannot cover every last detail for every type of vehicle, we will outline the general process so you can to do it yourself.
 You’ll need the following supplies:

-First check your owner’s manual to find the type and amount of oil you need.
+First check your owner’s manual to find the type and amount you will need.
 Make sure you get the right viscosity.
 Take note of any special requirements defined by the American Petroleum Institute (API).
-Drive the car around a bit (maybe to the store to get oil) to loosen everything up and heat the oil so it flows more quickly.
+Drive the car around a bit (maybe to the store to get oil) to loosen everything up and heat it up so it flows more quickly.
 Let the car sit for a few minutes so that it is warm (not hot) so you don’t burn yourself when you’re working.
-With the vehicle on a level surface, find a proper lift point and raise the vehicle up using the floor jack if you need better access (this isn’t always necessary).
-Support the vehicle with the safety stands, then proceed to position the oil drain pan beneath the drain plug & filter (or the drain plug first if they are far apart).
-Loosen and remove the drain plug using the appropriate wrench.
-Take the oil filler cap off to let the oil run out more quickly and remind you to put more oil in before starting the engine.
+With the vehicle on a level surface, find a proper lift point and raise it up using the floor jack if you need better access (this isn’t always necessary).
+Support it with the safety stands, then proceed to position the drain pan beneath the drain plug & filter (or the drain plug first if they are far apart).
+Loosen and remove it using the appropriate wrench.
+Take the filler cap off to let it run out more quickly and remind you to put more in before starting your car.
 Clean and inspect the drain plug to see if it needs a replacement washer.
-Once all of the oil has drained from the drain pan, re-install the drain plug.
-Tighten the drain plug to the proper torque specifications, located in the vehicle’s maintenance manual.
-Then, find and slowly loosen the oil filter.
-Oil will drain from the filter for a short period of time.
-Once the flow of oil has diminished, continue to loosen the oil filter until it is able to be carefully removed from its housing.
-Check to make sure that the oil filter’s housing does not have a rubber gasket or O-ring left behind from the old oil filter.
-Dip your finger into either the used oil or the new oil, and lubricate the gasket on the new oil filter, then proceed to screw the filter into the housing, following the instructions provided with the oil filter.
+Once all of it has drained from the drain pan, re-install it.
+Tighten it to the proper torque specifications, located in your car’s maintenance manual.
+Then, find and slowly loosen the filter.
+It will drain from the filter for a short period of time.
+Once the flow has diminished, continue to loosen it until it is able to be carefully removed from its housing.
+Check to make sure that the housing does not have a rubber gasket or O-ring left behind from the old filter.
+Dip your finger into either the used or the new oil, and lubricate the gasket on the new one, then proceed to screw the filter into the housing, following the instructions provided on the packaging.

-Now, remove the oil drain pan from beneath the vehicle.
-Raise the vehicle enough to safely remove the jack stands, then slowly lower the vehicle until you can move the jack into a safe location.
+Now, remove the drain pan from beneath the vehicle.
+Raise it enough to safely remove the jack stands, then slowly lower it until you can move the jack into a safe location.
 Locate the oil cap on the top of the engine.
-Remove the oil cap, insert the funnel, and dispense the required amount of oil into the engine.
-Once completed, replace the oil cap.
-Use the dip stick to check the engine oil level.
-If the level appears in the marked safe zone on the dip stick, replace the dip stick, enter the vehicle, start the engine, wait 30 seconds and turn the vehicle off.
-Wait one to two minutes after turning the engine off and check the oil level again.
-If the oil level is near the top of the marked safe zone, your work is complete.
-If the oil level is near the bottom of the safe zone, add one half quart of oil to the engine, then check again.
-Be sure that the engine is not over-filled with oil.
-Finally, locate a facility that accepts used engine oil and discard the oil there.
+Remove the cap, insert the funnel, and dispense the required amount into the engine.
+Once completed, replace the cap.
+Use the dip stick to check the level.
+If the level appears in the marked safe zone on the dip stick, replace the dip stick, enter the vehicle, start the car, wait 30 seconds and turn it off.
+Wait one to two minutes after turning it off and check the level again.
+If it is near the top of the marked safe zone, your work is complete.
+If the level is near the bottom of the safe zone, add one half quart, then check again.
+Be sure that you do not over fill it.
+Finally, locate a facility that accepts used fluid and discard it there.

-The average cost to change a vehicle’s engine oil and oil filter is around $20-$40.
-Other than the oil itself, this price includes the labor, shop supplies used, oil filter, gaskets/o-rings/seals and usually the cost of disposing of the used oil as well.
-The cost primarily depends on whether the work is done by an independent mechanic, a car dealership or a retail chain that specializes in oil changes.
-Another factor is whether the engine needs synthetic or regular oil, and what type of oil filter is needed.
+The average cost to change a vehicle’s engine oil and filter is around $20-$40.
+Other than the oil itself, this price includes the labor, shop supplies used, filter, gaskets/o-rings/seals and usually the cost of disposing of the used fluid as well.
+The cost primarily depends on whether the work is done by an independent mechanic, a car dealership or a retail chain that specializes in changes.
+Another factor is whether the engine needs synthetic or regular, and what type of filter is needed.
 A change using synthetic oil usually costs around $40-$70.
-Depending on how many quarts of oil you need (oil costs about $5-$10 per quart), doing the work yourself will only cost you $10-$20.
+Depending on how many quarts you need (it costs about $5-$10 per quart), doing the work yourself will only cost you $10-$20.

 Tire rotation and balancing are recommended by some manufacturers to be done at a similar time interval to oil changes.
 While these procedures are not nearly as important, they improve the ride quality and extend the life of tires, shocks and bearings.
 Balancing is typically around $12 per tire and should include tire rotation.
 Tire rotation alone is $20-$30.